-Armitage-Division: Peter Engelund, who has a very thorough knowledge of both checkers and chess, very successfully carried on the contest between these two depots.
+Armitage-Division: Peter Engelund, who has a very thorough knowledge of both checkers and chess, very successfully carried on the ers and chess, very successfully carried on the contest between these two depots.
 The division winner was Peter Engelund, the next four highest being W. Steinkraus, M. Moriarity, J. J. Blair and P. Buckley.

 South Shops: By utilizing the lunch period at the shops, J. P. McCauley was able to bring about a very good showing.
-The division winner was James R. Reid, with the next four highest being J. G. Heckt, W. Lowe, S. A. Keysor and J. F. Gasser.
+The division winner was lames R. Reid with the next four ner was James R. Reid, with the next four highest being J. G. Heckt, W. Lowe, S. A. Keysor and J. F. Gasser.